 But Robinhood has shown us that a brokerage offering free trades can work.
+So much so that they've been joined by most of the mainstream brokers in offering free trades.
 They've figured out you can earn interest on cash balances, transaction volume rebates, and premium memberships.
 This has opened the door for new companies and these companies are competing very aggressively.

 When companies compete, you win.

 The latest entrant into this world of free trading apps is a company called Webull Financial.

 You might be wondering if Webull is legit.
 You've never heard of them.
 Their name is a little strange… but they have their ducks in a row.

 Webull is a brokerage based out of New York City and regulated by FINRA (BrokerCheck).
 This means your funds are protected by SIPC insurance.
 You'll note their age is quite new, having been established in May 2017, but they're not nearly that young.